russfrith/russfrith-blog/content/posts/excel-to-csv-using-python-pandas/index.md

 ```

 ## Names & Addresses
+My first thought was to find a library that parsed addresses.
+I found a promising option called [usaddress](https://pypi.org/project/usaddress/).
+It provided all of the features I needed,  but it did not appear to be in active development, and was only compatible with Python 2.7.
+Since I had a limited data set and could assume that addresses would start with a house number, and that names would not, I was able to use numpy to identify names vs addresses.

 Using what we have seen above, we can combine this to solve the name and address problem.
 I find this solution to be a bit brute force and ugly, and we will learn an alternative shortly, but my goal was to learn enough to solve the problem and move on.
 A deeper understanding of Python and these libraries may come later.